gemc/home/_documentation/quickstart.md

 # Quickstart

-This quickstart walks through a minimal GEMC simulation:
+This quickstart walks through a minimal but complete GEMC simulation:

-1. Use the Python API to create a simple geometry with a target and a `flux` detector.
+1. Generate a geometry system with a target and a flux detector using `system_template.py`.
-2. Shoot protons at the target.
+2. Build the geometry database with Python.
-3. Count how many tracks cross the detector.
+3. Shoot protons at the target and count the tracks crossing the detector.

 <br/>

 ## Create a system

-You could write a Python script from scratch to define the geometry and materials, but in this example we will create a **system** named `counter` using the GEMC API template creators.

-From a directory of your choice, run this command to create a subdirectory named `counter` containing template scripts for geometry and materials:
+Run `system_template.py` from a directory of your choice to create a `counter/` subdirectory with ready-to-run geometry and materials scripts:

 ```shell
 system_template.py -s counter
 ```

-You should see this log:
+The command prints the list of generated files:

 <pre>
 Writing files for experiment &gt;examples&lt;, system template &gt;counter&lt; using variations &gt;['default']&lt;:

   - counter.py